-Acquired resistance to pesticides by aphids, thrips and whiteflies has made management practices that rely on pesticides less effective and more costly, in terms of economics and the environment.
-In an integrated pest management system, exclusion of pests should be
+cquired resistance to pesticides by aphids, thrips and whiteflies has made management practices that rely on pesticides less effective and more costly in terms of economics and the environment.
+In an integrated pest management system, exclusion of pests should be one of the first tactics considered in order to reduce the need for pesticides and other control measures.
+An important part of exclusion involves screening the greenhouse.

 Excluding pests using greenhouse screens is now more feasible than in the past due to the rising costs of registered pesticides and increased worker protection regulations.
-Reductions in pest population, lower incidences of insect-transmitted disease, and fewer needed pesticide applications have been documented when screening is used.
+Reductions in pest population, lower incidence of insecttransmitted disease, and fewer needed pesticide applications have been documented when screening is used.
 Exclusion screens are proving a valuable addition to current management practices and may be especially important where greenhouse pests overwinter outside.